Kachoc/CrowdEngine/README.md

 an extensible pipeline based on [deferred rendering](https://en.wikipedia.org/wiki/Deferred_shading).

-Of course, implementing a full real-time engine is a tremendous task, and after a lot of work and 10k lines of code I had managed to get a handful of useful features, including an elementary pipeline and foundations for my shader library, basic resource management, scene managers, a mathematics library, a [plugin for Maya](https://github.com/Kachoc/MayaExporter), a noise generator, basic terrain generation, and a lot of of utilities
+Of course, implementing a full real-time engine is a tremendous task and I had at that time the terrible habit of reimplementing already existing code and not focusing on what is really important.
+Despite this, 10k lines of code down the road I had managed to get a handful of useful features, including an elementary pipeline and foundations for my shader library, basic resource management, scene management, a mathematics library, a [plugin for Maya](https://github.com/Kachoc/MayaExporter), a noise generator, basic terrain generation, and a lot of of utilities
-(logger, smart pointers, multithreading, etc.).
-However, I had to put the project aside the moment it started to become really interesting, because I then began studying for my bachelor and didn't have time for side projects.
+(logger, smart pointers - yes, I reimplemented that... -, etc.).
+However, I had to put the
+project aside the moment it started to become really interesting, because I then began studying for my bachelor and didn't have time for side projects anymore.

-Still, working on this engine proved very fun and I learnt (really) a lot while doing so, both by implementing the engine and by reading computer graphics papers, tutorials and blogs.
+Still, working on this engine proved very fun and I learnt (really) a lot while doing so, both by implementing the engine and by reading computer graphics tutorials and blogs.
 The passion I grew for computer science at that time definitely influenced me later on when I had to choose my area of specialization while a student at *École polytechnique*.